bclifton/nightmare-lambda-scraper/README.md

 # nightmare-lambda-scraper

-This relies heavily on [dimkir's nightmare-lambda-tutorial](https://github.com/dimkir/nightmare-lambda-tutorial).
+This relies heavily on the excellent work of [dimkir's nightmare-lambda-tutorial](https://github.com/dimkir/nightmare-lambda-tutorial).

+#### Preparation:

-1. install the CLI for AWS: https://aws.amazon.com/cli/
+1. Install and configure the CLI for AWS: https://aws.amazon.com/cli/